Making the Plan Reality

 12.2 Funding and Investment

+There are likely to be opportunities for technological innovation over the next three decades to reduce the investment costs further.
 There will of course be opportunities for philanthropic grant funding and the public sector to facilitate innovation and de-risk investments to bring new products and services to market.
-This Plan highlights the opportunities for public sector investment which the partners would like to work with national government to develop.
+This Plan highlights the opportunities for public sector investment which the partners would like to work with national government to develop, many of which can respond to the levelling up agenda and the cost of living crisis.

 12.3 Overseeing Progress